 - 4. Type A:\SETUP (or B:\SETUP as appropriate), then press Enter or click OK.
-The ELP Link II introduction appears. - 5.
-Press C to continue. - 6.
+The ELP Link II introduction appears.
+Press C to continue. - 5.
 To accept the default location for where the software should be installed, press C to continue.
-Otherwise, enter a new directory name and then press C.

-- 7. The Link II software communicates with the projector using the computer's serial communication (COM) port.
+Otherwise, enter a new directory name and then press C. - 6.
+The Link II software communicates with the projector using the computer's serial communication (COM) port.
 Specify which COM port to use, then press C to continue.
-(Most likely, your computer is using COM 1.) - 8.
-A summary screen appears stating how much free hard disk space is required to run the software and how much is available.
-If sufficient disk space is available, press C. Otherwise, press X (exit) to free up some disk space; then restart the installation program from step 1. - 9.
+(Most likely, your computer is using COM 1.)

+- 7. A summary screen appears stating how much free hard disk space is required to run the software and how much is available.
+If sufficient disk space is available, press C. Otherwise, press X (exit) to free up some disk space; then restart the installation program from step 1. - 8.
 You see a prompt to create the installation directory you specified in step 6.
 Press Y (yes).

-Installing the Software from Macintosh OS System 7
+Installing the Software from Macintosh OS System 7 or OS System 8

-Perform the following steps to set up the software for the Macintosh.
+Perform the following steps to set up the software for the Macintosh:

-- 1. Insert the Link II for Windows installation diskette into the diskette drive. - 2.
+- 1. Insert the Link II for Macintosh installation diskette into the diskette drive. - 2.
 Double-click the ELP Utility icon.
 The window for installing the ELP utility appears. - 3.
-Double-click the ELP Utility Installer icon and follow the instructions displayed.
+Double-click the ELP Utility Installer icon and follow the instructions displayed. - 4.
+When prompted that the installation has been completed, click OK.
+Then restart your Macintosh for the changes to take effect.